tdauth/wowr/README.md

 # World of Warcraft Reforged

-Open world role-playing game funmap for Warcraft III: Reforged featuring computer AI support which allows you to play the map offline.
+Open world role-playing game funmap for Warcraft III: Reforged based on [World of Warcraft Reborn](https://www.hiveworkshop.com/threads/world-of-warcraft-reborn.80480/) featuring computer AI support which allows you to play the map offline.

 ## Play the Map